 Richard Lang

-I am an MSCA fellow at the mathematics department of the University of Hamburg.
-My research in situated in the area of extremal and probabilistic combinatorics, where I study the interplay between global phenomena and local configurations.
+I am a Ramón y Cajal researcher in the GAPCOMB group of the Polytechnic University of Catalonia.
+My research takes place in extremal and probabilistic combinatorics, where I study the interplay between global phenomena and local configurations.

 Selected works